The science of the Square Kilometre Array

 Due to SKA’s incredible seeing power, it should be able to observe light from the distant Universe, effectively looking back in time to shortly after the Big Bang.

-The technology behind this array is quite ingenious: even though the dishes may be separated physically, the technology is able to combine their data-collecting power to effectively create one huge radio telescope observing one square kilometre of the sky.
+Even though the dishes may be separated physically, the technology is able to combine their data-collecting power to create one huge radio telescope observing one square kilometre of the sky.

 We spoke to Professor Philip Diamond, the General Director of SKA based at the Jodrell Bank headquarters, to find out more about this ambitious project.